Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 What Are Account-to-Account (A2A) Payments?

-At the simplest level, A2A payments are just money moving directly from one bank account to another.
+As we have already mentioned, the simplest way to think about A2A payments is just money moving directly from one bank account to another.

 No card networks.
 No intermediaries skimming a fee along the way.